 If you’re worried that your CV is lacking and you need to spruce it up a little, here are some hobbies and interests that you can consider adding.
 We’ll also explain why these particular categories of hobbies and interests stand out to employers.

 5. Do you like attending industry events?
-Whether you attend these events for business or leisure, it shows that you are active in the industry and are up to date with the latest trends.
+This shows that you are active and up to date with trends.

 Examples of the best hobbies to include on your CV